Insurers look to curb ransomware exposure as U.S. cyber rates rise

 “We can drive a win-win by helping our clients become better protected,” he said.

-(GRAPHIC - Global threat from ransomware: here)
+GRAPHIC - Global threat from ransomware: here

 Reporting by Suzanne Barlyn; Additional reporting by Carolyn Cohn in London and Noor Zainab Hussain in Bengaluru; Editing by Lauren Tara LaCapra and Nick Zieminski